PhotoPay/photopay-android/README.md

 1. In Android Studio project sidebar, ensure [project view is enabled](https://developer.android.com/sdk/installing/studio-androidview.html)
 2. Expand `External Libraries` entry (usually this is the last entry in project view)
-3. Locate `LibRecognizer-unspecified` entry, right click on it and select `Library Properties...`
+3. Locate `LibPhotoPay-unspecified` entry, right click on it and select `Library Properties...`
 4. A `Library Properties` pop-up window will appear
 5. Click the `+` button in bottom left corner of the window
 6. Window for choosing JAR file will appear
-7. Find and select `LibRecognizer-javadoc.jar` file which is located in root folder of the SDK distribution
+7. Find and select `LibPhotoPay-javadoc.jar` file which is located in root folder of the SDK distribution
 8. Click `OK`

 ## <a name="eclipseIntegration"></a> Eclipse integration instructions